-Life-saving role of heart attack centers confirmed in new studyNovember 13th, 2012 in Cardiology /
+Life-saving role of heart attack centers confirmed in new studyNovember 13, 2012 in Medicine & Health / Cardiology

 Recent studies questioning the role of specialist heart attack centres produced misleading results because doctors tend to send the sickest patients to have the best care, according to new research.